-The Telescopic Seatpost allows the GSD and the HSD to fit riders of different heights, and also contributes to its compact size for storage.
+The adjustable seatpost on Tern cargo bikes fit riders of different heights, and also contributes to their compact size for storage.
 A seatpost-mounted seat changes the amount and direction of the force on the seatpost.
 This method has never been tested and should be avoided.

 3. Frame-Mounted Seats

-The GSD frame and the HSD frame are designed to handle a maximum gross vehicle weight of 200 kg and 170 kg respectively.
-But as burly as it is, the frame is not indestructible—and we do not recommend that riders push the frame beyond design and manufacturing limits.
+Tern cargo bike frames are designed to handle big loads, but each bike has a maximum gross vehicle weight—and you can check out the Tern Cargo Guide to learn more about your bike's MGVW.
+As burly as it is, the frame is not indestructible—and we do not recommend that riders push the frame beyond design and manufacturing limits.